hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 .. note::

   **Adding an additional layer on top of Hasura GraphQL engine significantly impacts the performance provided by it out of the box** (*by as much as 4x*).
-If you need any help with remodeling these kind of use cases to use the built-in remote schemas feature, please get in touch with us on `Discord <https://discord.gg/vBPpJkS>`__.
+If you need any help with remodelling these kind of use cases to use the built-in remote schemas feature, please get in touch with us on `Discord <https://discord.gg/vBPpJkS>`__.